 Method: A modification of the Edinburgh handedness inventory (EHI) was the survey tool.
 Information retrieved included social demographics, hand most commonly used for activities like writing and picking of phone calls and ear used for phone conversation and the reasons.
-Data was analyzed using Microsoft excel.
+Data was analyzed using SPSS 19.0